loelschlaeger/fHMM/README.md

 [![R-CMD-check](https://github.com/loelschlaeger/fHMM/actions/workflows/checks.yaml/badge.svg)](https://github.com/loelschlaeger/fHMM/actions/workflows/checks.yaml)
 <!-- badges: end -->

-With {fHMM} you can detect and characterize financial market regimes in financial time series by applying hidden Markov Models (HMMs).
+With the {fHMM} R package you can detect and characterize financial market regimes in financial time series by applying hidden Markov Models (HMMs).
 The functionality and the model [is documented in detail here](https://loelschlaeger.de/fHMM/articles/).
 Below, you can find a